johbar/text-extraction-service/README.md

 TES is not intended to be exposed to the internet.
 There is no TLS support and no authentication whatsoever.
-There is also no safeguard against malicious clients doing denial of service attacks by sending large files etc.
+There is also no safeguard against malicious clients doing denial of service attacks by sending large or prepared files etc.

-⚠️ TL;DR: Only expose this service to trusted clients in a secure environment. ⚠️
+⚠️ TL;DR: Only expose this service to trusted clients and documents in a secure environment. ⚠️

 ## Usage